 This chemistry project for kids was SUCH fun!
 It was perfect for multiple ages to work on together and a great way for them to show what they learned during our chemistry studies.

-Project-based learning is an incredible way for children to learn.
+As I’ve already mentioned (probably multiple times), project-based learning is an incredible way for children to learn.
 Learn more about it here.

-More Awesome Chemistry Posts:
+More Awesome Chemistry Posts